-If your average weekly costs go down by ± 10 a week or more for at least four weeks in a row, we will reduce your childcare element.
-You must tell us as soon as possible if your average weekly costs go down by ± 10 a week or more.
+If your average weekly childcare costs go down by £10 or more or fall to zero for at least four consecutive weeks in a row, we will reduce your childcare element.
+You must tell us as soon as possible if your average weekly costs go down by £10 a week or more.
 If you don't, you might be overpaid tax credits and have to pay some back.
-If you do not tell us within three months, you might also have to pay a penalty.
+If you do not tell us within one month, you might also have to pay a penalty.